jlukzy/Hello-World/README.md

 #Moringa project Testing
-Im learning hoe to add read me's to a repository
+Im learning how to add read me's to a repository